 When you discover that a mezuzah has fallen, the practical response involves more than just re-hanging the case.
 There are several things to consider, and acting on them carefully ensures the mitzvah is fulfilled properly.

 Third, re-affix the mezuzah securely.
-The Rambam's requirement of fixedness means the case and scroll must be genuinely attached to the doorpost, not balanced or loosely clipped.
+The requirement of fixedness means the case and scroll must be genuinely attached to the doorpost, not balanced or loosely clipped.
 If the same mounting failed once, it will likely fail again.
 Use proper screws or adhesive appropriate for the surface, and confirm the angle and position are correct, in the upper third of the doorpost, on the right side as you enter, tilted inward (according to the Ashkenazic minhag, custom) or straight (according to the Sephardic minhag).

 A third error involves ignoring the question of how often mezuzos should be checked.
-The Shulchan Aruch (YD 291:1) requires that mezuzos in private homes be checked twice in seven years.
+The Shulchan Aruch (YD 291:1) rules that mezuzos in private homes should be checked twice in seven years.
 When a mezuzah falls and must be removed anyway, that moment is an ideal opportunity to have it inspected, and to have the other mezuzos in the home checked as well.
 Delaying this step is a missed opportunity to ensure the entire home's mezuzos are kosher.

 The Deeper Meaning Behind Fixedness